The UPR approach to building staff capacities in meeting the challenge of challenging behaviour

 - Training in reactive strategies to manage challenging incidents.

-The UPR (Understanding; Prevent; Respond) approach is an innovative training approach and consists of a series of three training days each addressing one of these areas.
-The three courses are run over a period of time as agreed with the service provider, and are delivered through a selection of lectures, demonstrations, and group discussions.
+The UPR (Understand; Prevent; Respond) approach is an innovative training approach and consists of a series of four training days each addressing one of these areas.
+The four days are run over a period of time as agreed with the service provider, and are delivered through a selection of lectures, demonstrations, and group discussions.

 Day 1 – ‘Understanding